charles-e/new-c2lem/src/books/_BIP/The Buffalo Hunter Hunter.md

 * <span meta="65.8@2025-09-19T23:04:08.047Z"></span> (I like the concept of this book but I am bored.)
 “No, Golden Calf,” Good Stab corrected.
 “He cut that Black Robe’s throat, but he saved his book.
 It was his medicine from there on out.
 He would burn a handful of pages at the Sun Dance each year, less pages every year, and everyone would sing the words they remembered from that Black Robe.”

+* <span meta="69.2@2025-09-28T17:30:13.743Z"></span> (it picked up again) “You don’t understand,” I said pleadingly as if to a higher power, longing to use my hands to gesture with, to make him see, to get him to understand that these were different times, with a different breed of men——the kind necessary to forge a new land, a better country, one that made use of its resources rather than letting them lie fallow.”